pyESM-project/pyesm/README.md

-# psmod
+# pySM
-Python based Input-output general purpose system modelling framework
+Python based Systems Modelling framework based on Supply and Use structure